tywalch/electrodb/README.md

 *What to do about it:*
 Checkout the section on [Composite Attribute Templates](#composite attribute-templates) and verify your template conforms to the rules detailed there.
 Both properties must contain the same attributes and be provided in the same order.

+### Invalid Index With Attribute Name
+*Code: 1018*

+*Why this occurred:*
+ElectroDB's design revolves around best practices related to modeling in single table design.
+This includes giving indexed fields generic names.
+If the PK and SK fields on your table indexes also match the names of attributes on your Entity you will need to make special considerations to make sure ElectroDB can accurately map your data.

+*What to do about it:*
+Checkout the section [Using ElectroDB with existing data](#using-electrodb-with-existing-data) to learn more about considerations to make when using attributes as index fields.

+### Invalid Collection on Index With Attribute Field Names
+*Code: 1019*

+*Why this occurred:*
+Collections allow for unique access patterns to be modeled between entities.
+It does this by appending prefixes to your key composites.
+If an Entity leverages an attribute field as an index key, ElectroDB will be unable to prefix your value because that would result in modifying the value itself.

+*What to do about it:*
+Checkout the section [Collections](#collections) to learn more about collections, as well as the section [Using ElectroDB with existing data](#using-electrodb-with-existing-data) to learn more about considerations to make when using attributes as index fields.

 ### Missing Composite Attributes
 *Code: 2002*